vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 This protects all of your domains from phishers and spammers, as bad actors will actively look for unused domains to exploit.

 ## To Summarize
-***SPF*** performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
+**SPF**: performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
 - **Purpose**: Sender authorization check
 - **Protect**: `RFC5321.MailFrom` (P1 Sender)

-***DKIM*** verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
+**DKIM**: verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
 This is a check that the sending domain actually sent the e-mail.
-DKIM must be configured for ***each*** sending server, such as Exchange Online or any other server/SaaS service.
+DKIM must be configured for **each** sending server, such as Exchange Online or any other server/SaaS service.
 - **Purpose**: Message authenticity verification
 - **Protect**: `RFC5322.From` (P2 Sender)

-***DMARC*** ensures that emails that fail the SPF and/or DKIM tests do not get through.
+**DMARC**: ensures that emails that fail the SPF and/or DKIM tests do not get through.
 If the email is unable to pass DMARC with SPF, DKIM can help pass DMARC for the P2 sender domain.
 Therefore, it is really important to have DKIM enabled for all your sending servers before setting DMARC to `reject`.
 - **Purpose**: Final sheld on top of SPF and DKIM
 - **Protect**: `RFC5322.From` (P2 Sender)